-This engine is designed to meet all emissions regulations and provide satisfactory fuel economy and performance when using high-quality unleaded gasoline having an octane range of 87 to 89.
-The manufacturer recommends the use of 89 octane for optimum performance.
-The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.
+This engine is designed to meet all emissions regulations and provide satisfactory fuel economy and performance when using high-quality unleaded gasoline having an octane range of 87 to 89 as specified by the (R+M)/2 method.
+The use of 89 octane "Plus" gasoline is recommended for optimum performance and fuel economy.